The Aggrey Burke Fellowship for Black Medical Students

 RCPsych is committed to promoting equality and equitable outcomes for College members, staff, mental health staff, and patients and carers.

-As part of our Equality Action Plan, we are launching a new fellowship scheme that will encourage and support Black medical students to pursue a career in psychiatry.
+As part of our Equality Action Plan, in 2023 we launched a new fellowship scheme to encourage and support Black medical students to pursue a career in psychiatry.

 We know this group is under-represented within our College membership and within psychiatry in general (RCPsych membership data, Sept 2022).